DataDog/integrations-core/docs/developer/architecture/snmp.md

 Here's an overview of what this integration entails:

 * A [Python check](https://github.com/DataDog/datadog-agent/blob/master/snmp), responsible for:
     * Collecting metrics from a specific device IP.
+Metrics typically come from [profiles](../../tutorials/snmp/profiles.md), but they can also be [specified explicitly](https://github.com/DataDog/integrations-core/blob/fd6df90135de14d06662e49d7696a42c08476a82/snmp/datadog_checks/snmp/data/conf.yaml.example#L344-L354).
     * Auto-discovering devices over a network.
 (Pending deprecation in favor of Agent auto-discovery.)
 * An [Agent service listener](https://github.com/DataDog/datadog-agent/blob/master/pkg/autodiscovery/listeners/snmp.go), responsible for auto-discovering devices over a network and forwarding discovered instances to the existing Agent check scheduling pipeline.
 Also known as "Agent SNMP auto-discovery".

-As a diagram:
+The diagram below shows how these components interact for a typical VM-based setup (single Agent on a host).
+For Datadog Cluster Agent (DCA) deployments, see [Cluster Agent Integration](#cluster-agent-integration).

 ![](/assets/images/snmp-architecture.png)